 Families from all London communities continue to change the lives of many vulnerable children.
 Our aim is to support families as they complete their very own adoption journey.
-It’s providing a loving, safe, and stable home for the child that counts.
+If you are considering adopting a Black child, don’t rule yourself out, please talk to us first.
+It’s about providing a loving, safe, and stable home for the child that counts.

 Celebrating London's diverse adoption communities

-We have 100s of adoptive families who represent the diversity of London and the children we need families for, but we still need more black African, Caribbean, and mixed ethnicity families who can positively promote children’s identity, culture and ethnicity – and raise them in a family home.
+We have hundreds of adoptive families who represent the diversity of London and the children we need families for, but we always need more Black adopters.
+We especially want to hear from African, Caribbean, and mixed ethnicity families who can positively promote children’s identity and ethnicity – and raise them in a family home.

 Families who can adopt black children and those with a mixed African or Caribbean heritage background are needed; to share and teach them about their history and culture.
 Families who are also able to make space at their table, promote their family traditions to enhance children’s self-esteem, and help them find their place in society.